 Hey everyone!
-Im Alex (he/him), Magdalene’s JCR Equal Opportunities Officer.
+I'm Eugene (he/him), Magdalene’s JCR Equal Opportunities Officer.
 My job is to make sure that everyone at Magdalene is able to make the most of their time at Cambridge.
 For this I lead a team of elected representatives for the various student demographics that align with CUSU’s liberation and equality groups.
 These are Womens, LGBT+, International, Disabilities and BME(Black and Minority Ethnic).

 Together we form the Equal Opportunities Subcommittee and we will be putting on quite a few events over the year to help bring these issues to the front of everyone’s minds.
 If you have any questions, ideas or if you simply fancy a chat, please message me of chat to me around college!

-Ciao!
-I’m Hosea (he/him), a second year architecture student, and your International Rep for this year.
-I’m from Hong Kong, and I’ve lived in Switzerland and the US.
-I speak English, Cantonese, Mandarin, and French.
+Hello!
+I’m Maho (she/her), studying HSPS, and your International Rep for this year.
+I’m from Japan, and lived in Germany and the US.
 My role is to represent the voices of all international students at Magdalene, and to make them feel at home.
 I look forward to welcoming new international students at Magdalene through International Freshers’ Week, and collaborate with other colleges as well.
-I would like to organise fun events for international students and beyond, such as a Magdalene International Food Festival, tea and cakes with other colleges etc. throughout the year so feel free to bring your ideas to me!
-I'm also always up for a chat if you need help with anything!
+I would like to organise fun events for international students and beyond throughout the year so feel free to bring your ideas to me!
+I'm also always up for a chat if you need help with anything ;)

 Interested in this role?
 Elections are coming soon!
 Keep an eye on JCR emails/facebook group for future updates!

 Until a disabilities officer is elected, please contact the Equal Ops Officer or the Welfare Officers with any enquiries.